tardisfromtornspace/Bridge-Commander/Documentation/DoctorWhoModReadme.txt

 == Changelog ==
+1.3.0 -
+   Fixes:
+   * Updated AdvArmourTechThree to 1.9, cleaned code a bit and fixed potential issue with lights.
 1.2.9 -
    Updates:
    * Added something to the crucible to simulate the temporal loop to make it even more menacing.